AaronZPalmer/PCOS/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 # Abstract
-We study a stochastic optimal stopping-time problem with a probabilistic constraint.
-Optimality criteria give rise to a value function corresponding to the expected cost penalized by the probabilistically constrained value with a Lagrange multiplier.
-The Bellman optimality equations can then be solved for the Lagrangian relaxation.

-We prove structural properties of an optimal randomized stopping-policy that allow for efficient computation.
-We present an algorithm for approximating it: first with a deterministic feasible policy and then with its nearly-deterministic improvement.
-We prove that the latter is actually optimal in the randomized class for suitably chosen algorithm parameters.
-In two numerical examples we demonstrate the qualitative features of the optimal policies and performance of our algorithms.
+We present an efficient method for optimal stopping problems with a probabilistic constraint.
+The goal is to optimize the expected cumulative cost, but with the prescribed upper bound on the probability that this cost exceeds  a threshold value.
+This probabilistic constraint causes optimal policies to be time-dependent and randomized, however,  we show that an optimal policy can always be selected with "piecewise-monotonic" time-dependence and "nearly-deterministic" randomization.
+We prove these properties using the Bellman optimality equations for a Lagrangian relaxation of the original problem.
+Our algorithm exploits these properties for computational efficiency.
+We illustrate its performance and the structure of optimal policies on two numerical examples.

 # To Compile
 To compile the code, edit the first line of 'Makefile' to define a path to a directory where the output is saved.
 Alternatively, FILEPATH can defined at the top of PCOS.hpp